Quick Start Guide#

 sudo ldconfigRunning Tests#

-If you configured with tests enabled (-DJOIN_ENABLE_TESTS=ON), run the test suite:
+If you configured with tests enabled (-DJOIN_ENABLE_TESTS=ON):

 ctest --test-dir build --output-on-failureUsing Join in Your Project#